bioimagebook/bioimagebook.github.io/_sources/chapters/2-processing/7-multidimensional_processing/imagej.md

 :::{admonition} Additional 3D tools
 :class: info

-For working with 3D data, it may be very useful to download the '3D ImageJ Suite' from http://imagejdocu.tudor.lu/doku.php?id=plugin:stacks:3d_ij_suite:start.
-This not only includes a range of fast filters and commands for segmentation, but also a 3D version of the ROI Manager.
+For working with 3D data, it may be very useful to download the '3D ImageJ Suite' from https://imagej.net/plugins/3d-imagej-suite/. his not only includes a range of fast filters and commands for segmentation, but also a 3D version of the ROI Manager.

-While created for bone image analysis, _BoneJ_ (http://bonej.org/) also includes some components that are useful for general applications – including a fast http://bonej.org/particles[3D Particle Analyser] (another alternative to the 3D Objects Counter) and a tool to http://bonej.org/utilities[interpolate ROIs across image slices].
+While created for bone image analysis, _BoneJ_ (https://bonej.org) also includes some components that are useful for general applications –- including a fast [3D Particle Analyser](https://bonej.org/particles) (another alternative to the 3D Objects Counter) and a tool to [interpolate ROIs across image slices](https://bonej.org/utilities).
 :::